alncat/opusDSD/README.md

 ```
 sh analyze.sh /work/sp 16 4 16
+                $1    $2 $3 $4
 ```

-- The first argument after ```analyze.sh``` is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl```
+- $1 is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl```
-- the second argument is the epoch number you would like to analyze,
+- $2 is the epoch number you would like to analyze,
-- the third argument is the number of PCs you would like to sample for traversal
+- $3 is the number of PCs you would like to sample for traversal
-- the final argument is the number of clusters for kmeans clustering.
+- $4 is the number of clusters for kmeans clustering.

 The analysis result will be stored in /work/sp/analyze.16, i.e., the output directory plus the epoch number you analyzed, using the above command.
 You can find the UMAP with the labeled kmeans centers in /work/sp/analyze.16/kmeans16/umap.png and the umap with particles colored by their projection parameter in /work/sp/analyze.16/umap.png .